juanmaguitar/node-scrapper-lyrics/README.md

 - `artist`: artist of the song
 - `track`: name of the song

-It also serves a html showing if the use of this API
+It also serves an `index.html` at `/` showing the use of this API w/ jQuery AJAX

 ## Routes Examples